LaurenSamblanet/Intro-to-Digital-Research/Maps Keypoints.md

 	* I would say so.
 Graphs leave less room for interpretation, which also means that Moretti's argument feels more clear in Graphs.
 * this is far too much for five minutes.
 	* Agreed.
 I think we should focus on the main argument and only summarize the details of his examples.
+* I just reread Peter's email about the assignment and it seems like he gives equal weight to the summary of key points and the comparison to other chapters.
+Does that mean we should try and talk roughly 2.5 minutes about each?
+That really doesn't seem like enough time.